akash-sama/VidoeMod2.2/README.md

 *Superdupermodel.h5 => for violence*

 - Trained on : Approximately 10-second video clips of sports fouls, MMA/Boxing, CCTV, and movie clips.
-- Framework : Utilizes deep learning models with Keras, a high-level neural networks API.
+- Framework : Utilizes deep learning models with Keras, a high-level neural networks.
 It is much heavier but allows for easier addition and configuration of training data.a